(2 pp, 512 K)

 The AgSTAR Program has been very successful in encouraging the development and adoption of anaerobic digestion technology.
-The program was established in 1994, and by the end of 2011 the number of operational digester systems had reached 176 systems across the United States.
-This growth has produced significant environmental and energy benefits, including in 2011 alone, approximately 541,000 MWh equivalent of energy generation.
+By the end of 2012, the number of operational digester systems had reached 201 systems across the United States.
+Learn more about AD Projects.